Rocroi

 Rocroi (/fr/) is a commune in the Ardennes department in northern France.

 The central area is a notable surviving example of a bastion fort.

+The commune is listed as a Village étape.

 History

 Rocroi was fortified by Francis I of France and expanded by Henry II of France.
 Because of its strategic location in the north of France it changed hands a number of times during wars.
 It is best known for the Battle of Rocroi in 1643.
 In the 1670s the fortifications were re-modelled by the French engineer Vauban.

 In 1815, two months after the Battle of Waterloo, the town was taken by Prussian and British forces (on 16 August).